Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 In accordance with federal law governing census reports (Title 13 of the United States Code, Section 9), no data are published that would disclose the operations of an individual establishment or business.
-However, the number of establishments in a kind-of-business classification is not considered a disclosure; therefore, this information may be released.
+However, the number of establishments in a kind of business or industry classification is not considered a disclosure; therefore, this information may be released.
 Cell values that have a potential for revealing confidential information must be suppressed or have their values perturbed by using the "Noise Infusion" technique described below.
-For more information on confidentiality see Legal/Confidentiality.
+For more information on confidentiality see Disclosure.

 The number of firms in a particular tabulation cell is not considered a disclosure of confidential information about an individual establishment; therefore, this information may be released without the infusion of noise.
 For an introduction to the noise confidentiality protection method, see Using Noise for Disclosure Limitation of Establishment Tabular Data [PDF 105KB] by Timothy Evans, Laura Zayatz, and John Slanta in the Journal of Official Statistics (1998).

 Census report forms included two types of inquiries: general inquiries and industry-specific inquiries.
 Data for the general inquiries, which include location, kind of business or operation, payroll, and number of employees, were available from a combination of sources for all establishments.
 Data for industry-specific inquiries, tailored to particular kinds of business or industries, were available only from those establishments that completed the appropriate inquiries on the report form.